JackMeiers/ME405-Term-Project/README.md

 # ME405 Term Project

 ### Introduction
 This goal of this project was to create a plotting robot capable of drawing images onto paper.
 The project allowed us to implement motion control, multitasking, and proper program orginization.
 The plotter must consist of 2.5 axis.
-The first two axis must
+The first two axis must cover at least a 4"x6" paper.
+The half axis acts as a boolean pen up or pen down.

 ### Description
 Our design uses a dual-arm plotter design.